-(i) The Group holds an effective 39% (2020: 39%) of Duqm Data Centre SAOC and has established control over the entity, as it can demonstrate power, indirectly, through Omani Qatari Telecommunications Company S.A.O.G. ("Ooredoo Oman") by virtue of Ooredoo Oman having more than 51% of the voting interest or control in this company.
+(i) The Group holds an effective 39% (2020: 39%) of Dugm Data Centre SAOC and has established control over the entity, as it can demonstrate power, indirectly, through Omani Qatari Telecommunications Company S.A.O.G. ("Ooredoo Oman") by virtue of Ooredoo Oman having more than 51% of the voting interest or control in this company.
 This exposes the Group to variable returns from its investment and gives the Group the ability to affect those returns through its power over them, hence, this company has been considered as a subsidiary of the Group.

-F. Transactions eliminated on consolidation Continued

-- (ii) The Group holds an effective 45.4% (2020: 45.4%) of Ooredoo Palestine and has established control over the entity as it can demonstrate power through its indirect ownership of National Mobile Telecommunications Company K.S.C.P. ("NMTC") by virtue of NMTC holding 49.3% of the voting interests in Wataniya Palestine Mobile Telecommunications Public Shareholding Company ("Ooredoo Palestine") along with its right to appoint the majority of the board of directors at all times, where major decisions are taken with simple majority.
+- F. Transactions eliminated on consolidation Continued - (ii) The Group holds an effective 45.4% (2020: 45.4%) of Ooredoo Palestine and has established control over the entity as it can demonstrate power through its indirect ownership of National Mobile Telecommunications Company K.S.C.P. ("NMTC") by virtue of NMTC holding 49.3% of the voting interests in Wataniya Palestine Mobile Telecommunications Public Shareholding Company taken with simple majority.
 NMTC has also entered into an arrangement with the other majority shareholder, where NMTC is able to unilaterally make decisions over the relevant activities of Ooredoo Palestine.
-This exposes the Group to variable returns and gives the Group the ability to affect those returns through its power over Ooredoo Palestine. - (iii) The Group incorporated Raywood Inc ("Raywood"), a special purpose entity registered in Cayman Islands with 100% (2020: 100%) voting interest held by the Group to carry out investment activities in Iraq.
+This exposes the Group to variable returns and gives the Group the ability to affect those returns through its power over Ooredoo Palestine. - voting interest held by the Group to carry out investment activities in Iraq.
 Raywood acquired a 49% voting interest in Midya Telecom Company Limited ("Fanoos") in Iraq.
-Although the Group holds less than a majority of the voting rights of Fanoos, the Group can still demonstrate its power by virtue of shareholders' agreement entered into between Raywood and Fanoos, Iraq.
-This arrangement exposes the Group to variable returns and gives the Group the ability to affect those returns over Fanoos. - (iv) The Group has the power indirectly through PT Indosat Tbk ("Indosat Ooredoo") by virtue of Indosat Ooredoo holding more than 50% of the voting interests in these companies.
+Although the Group holds less than a majority of the voting rights of Fanoos, the Group can still demonstrate its power by virtue of shareholders' agreement entered into between Raywood and Fanoos, Irag.
+This arrangement exposes the Group to variable returns and gives the Group the ability to affect those returns over Fanoos. - 50% of the voting interests in these companies.
 This exposes the Group to variable returns from their investment and gives the Group the ability to affect those returns through its power over them.
 Hence, these companies have been considered as subsidiaries of the Group. - (v) Refer to note 37 for details regarding the de-consolidation.